danielbogdanov/articles/homelab_tailscale_article.md

 ## The Plan: Alpine Linux + Tailscale = Remote Homelab Access

-The goal was simple: access my entire home network (and my precious Kubernetes cluster) from anywhere, without turning my router into Swiss cheese with port forwards or setting up a VPN that would make even a network engineer cry.
+The goal was simple: access my entire home network (and my precious Kubernetes cluster) from anywhere, in the esiest way possible.

 ### Step 1: Installing Alpine Linux (AKA "Why is my boot partition the size of a postage stamp?")